How much should my mortgage be compared to my income?

 - How to calculate DTI

-- Today’s mortgage rates
+- Today’s rates

-Your mortgage should be an amount you can comfortably afford in your monthly budget.
-So when determining the right loan size, you have to work backward — find the right monthly payment first, and calculate the home price based on that number.
+Your mortgage should be a loan amount you can comfortably afford in your monthly budget.

+So when determining the right size, you have to work backwards – find the right monthly payment first, and calculate the home purchase price based on that number.

-When it comes to monthly payments, one number is key in determining what you can afford: your debt-to-income ratio.
+When it comes to monthly mortgage payments, one number is key in determining what you can afford: your debt–to–income ratio (DTI).

+This number compares your monthly income against your monthly debts to see how much mortgage you could afford alongside your existing payments.

+“Keep in mind that your loan officer is going to qualify you on gross (pre–tax) income.
+Therefore, if your gross DTI is 43% (front–end DTI), you personally may want to consider what it is for your net (back–end DTI),” says Jon Meyer, The Mortgage Reports loan expert and licensed MLO.

 Of course, other factors matter too, like your credit score, mortgage rate, and down payment.